KAIST-ELST/DMFTpack/index.md

     $ ~/bin/OmegaMaxEnt | tee "std.out"
     ```
   * For the case of self-energy continuation, one may want to generate "realFreq_Sw.dat_i_j" files, using the Kramers-Kronig relation.
 Here i and j are orbital indices.
 Each file contains omega for the first column and real and imaginary part of the self-energy for the second and third column, respectively.
-  * (optional) For the system with large spin-orbit coupling, we recommend MQEM method developed by J.-H. Sim.
+  * (optional) For the system with large spin-orbit coupling, we recommend MQEM method developed by J.-H. Sim [2].
 The source code will be available soon via GitHub (update: 2018-10-19).

     * mqem.input.toml file is generated, one can control parameters for MQEM continuation method as following (See https://github.com/KAIST-ELST/MQEM.jl for more details):

     * (key) = (variable)

 * band structure: To do calculate band structure, SOLVER_TYPE=TB and RESTART>1 in input.pam is required, providing "realFreq_Sw.dat_i_j".